Kizito72/CISCO-Python_essencial_1/LAB_2.4.10___Operators and expressions/README.md

 The result should be assigned to y.

 Remember that classical algebraic notation likes to omit the multiplication operator ‒ you need to use it explicitly.
-Note how we change data type to make sure that <mark>x</mark> is of type <mark>float</mark>.
+Note how we change data type to make sure that <mark>**x**</mark> is of type <mark>**float**</mark>.

-Keep your code clean and readable, and test it using the data we've provided, each time assigning it to the "x" variable (by hardcoding it).
+Keep your code clean and readable, and test it using the data we've provided, each time assigning it to the "**x**" variable (by hardcoding it).
 Don't be discouraged by any initial failures.
 Be persistent and inquisitive.

 **Sample input**
 <mark>